hwcrane/EPQ/Documentation/report.md

 Now, the bars look like this:

 <img src="./Assets/2021-07-12_20-10.png" />

-and the range slider can be adjusted to increase or decrease the number of bars, which can be seen here:
+And the range slider can be adjusted to increase or decrease the number of bars, which can be seen here:

 <img src="./Assets/2021-07-12_20-12.png" />
 <img src="./Assets/2021-07-12_20-12_1.png" />